Sitecore-Hackathon/2018-Witty-Geeks/documentation/README.md

 ## Future Enahncements

-1.Narrow the sticky note to be more specific to a user by enabling tagging to specific user(s).
+1. Narrow the sticky note to be more specific to a user by enabling tagging to specific user(s).
-2.Add links in the warning message to open the Experience Editor view of the item.
+2. Add links in the warning message to open the Experience Editor view of the item.
-3.Enhancements to the warning message view.
+3. Enhancements to the warning message view.

 ![Hackathon Logo](images/hackathon.png?raw=true "Hackathon Logo")
 ![Verndale Logo](images/verndale.jpg?raw=true "Verndale Logo")